WSUtilityFunctions¶

 - seedRandom: WSInteger -> WSExpression

-as seed.
+seedRandom(n)reseeds the random number generator withnas seed.
 Returns the random generator state.

 - urand01Complex: (PositiveInteger, PositiveInteger) -> WSMatrix WSComplex

-matrix with uniformly distributed random complex elements in the unit square.
+urand01Complex(rows,cols)returns a JuliaWSmatrix with uniformly distributed random complex elements in the unit square.
 Convenience function.

 - urand01Complex: PositiveInteger -> WSVector WSComplex

-vector with uniformly distributed random complex elements in the unit square.
+urand01Complex(n)returns a JuliaWSvector with uniformly distributed random complex elements in the unit square.
 Convenience function.

 - urand01Real: (PositiveInteger, PositiveInteger) -> WSMatrix WSReal

-matrix with uniformly distributed random elements in the range 0..1.
+urand01Real(rows,cols)returns a JuliaWSmatrix with uniformly distributed random elements in the range 0..1.
 Convenience function.

 - urand01Real: PositiveInteger -> WSVector WSReal

-vector with uniformly distributed random elements in the range 0..1.
+urand01Real(n)returns a JuliaWSvector with uniformly distributed random elements in the range 0..1.
 Convenience function.

 - vandermondeMatrix: (WSList WSExpression, WSInteger) -> WSMatrix WSExpression

-returns a Vandermonde matrix with nodes fromlvars
+vandermondeMatrix(lvars, m)returns a Vandermonde matrix with nodes fromlvarsandmcolumns.

 - vandermondeMatrix: WSList WSExpression -> WSMatrix WSExpression

-returns a Vandermonde matrix with nodes fromlvars
+vandermondeMatrix(lvars)returns a Vandermonde matrix with nodes fromlvars.

 - zeroMatrix: (PositiveInteger, PositiveInteger) -> WSMatrix WSInteger